upcloo/upcloo-wordpress-plugin/upcloo/readme.txt

 == Installation ==

 You must have an active UpCloo profile before use this plugin.
-For create one you can go to http://www.upcloo.com and follow the instructions.
+For create one you can go to http://www.upcloo.com/my/signup.html and follow the instructions.

 After that you can install this plugin:

 1. Upload `wp-upcloo` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Configure the plugin using the dedicated interface (Settings)

+== Screenshots ==

+1. Example of popover widget implementation
+2. Customize your widget as you prefer using the reserved area
+3. Monitor your statistic using the reserved area

 == Frequently Asked Questions ==